lavonda-li/EchoVLM/README.md

 ## Acknowledgments

 - EchoPrime team for the core model and processing pipeline
+- OpenAI team for the GPT models used in Q&A generation
 - PyTorch team for the deep learning framework
 - Typer team for the excellent CLI framework